Better Serving A Diverse Community of Students

 Creation of a fire pit and grill areas with picnic tables and umbrellas, for small student gatherings, spontaneous picnics, and dorm and adviser group functions – and even classes on a beautiful day.

 “The opportunity to create more varied gathering spots for the students without adding substantial additional square footage to maintain or supervise, and at limited capital expense, is very compelling.”
-Alicia Jordan, Dean of Students
+Alicia Jordan, Dean of Faculty

 The (Unnamed) eSports and Media Space